orionaskatu/stable-diffusion-webui/README.md

 Put your Discord webhook url in a `discordurl.txt` file in the same directory as the `discord.sh` file :
 `https://discord.com/api/webhooks/xxx/xxx`

-The webui is launched with these params :
+The webui is launched with these params:
 `--no-progressbar-hiding --max-batch-count 30 --lowvram --allow-code`

-I also modified some default configs in `webui.py` :
+I also modified some default configs in `webui.py`:
  - Defaults width/height to 640x640 (minimum 192 and maximum 2112)
  - If seed is empty it acts like `seed = -1` (random seed)
  - taming-transformers is in `stable-diffusion/src/` subdirectory
  - Scrolls to output after clicking on `Generate` buttons (useful for mobile usage - doesn't seem to work for the time being)

-I use a simple systemd service like this one :
+I use a simple systemd service like this one:

 ```commandline
 [Unit]